alexy/scalingpipe/README.md

 Finds interesting phrases based on collocation frequency of a word pair being higher than expected.
 The LingPipe code is in demos/interestingPhrases, the correspnding scalingpipe code is in the package o.s.sips.
 Read the [LingPipe Phrases Tutorial](http://alias-i.com/lingpipe/demos/tutorial/interestingPhrases/read-me.html) for more details.
 The data for this demo is included in the LingPipe distribution.

+## Spelling Correction - querySpellChecker
 ## Hyphenation and Syllabification - hyphenation (data d/l-ed)
 ## Chinese Word Segmentation - chineseTokens
 ## Logistic Regression - logistic-regression
-## Conditional Random Fields - crf

 ## Topic Classification